 (I have an udon noodle soup recipe that I’m still perfecting.
 Hopefully it will be ready to share soon!)

-I also use them in noodle stir-fries with vegetables and/or vegan kimchi.
+I also use them in peanut butter noodles, as well as noodle stir-fries with vegetables and/or vegan kimchi.
 (Some brands of kimchi include brined shrimp and/or fish sauce.)

 Lately I’ve been using udon noodles for an Asian-fusion spin on mac and cheese.